YanKlInnomme/FoundryVTT-k4lt/README.md

  * Tom LaPorta (https://gitlab.com/fattom23) - Versions 0.7 to 1.2
  * Astarte Horns (https://github.com/astarte-horns) - Versions 1.3 to 1.5
  * Roberto Lorite (https://www.comunidadumbria.com/) - Brazilian translation

+## Version 3.1.1.0
+ * Correction of the 'Ongoing' and 'Forward' modifiers (display in the chat of the values taken into account during the roll + automatic reset of the 'Forward' modifier after the roll)
+ * Private display (only for the GM and the player concerned) of the dice roll results for actions with 'Disadvantages'
+ * Addition of a specific thumbnail for the game system (thumbnail.webp), the image when creating a world remains unchanged (background.webp)

 ## Version 3.1.0.0
  * Upgrade to Foundry VTT version 12